-MB Docket No. 14-16 FCC 14-8 The FCC should analyze possible avenues for repealing or mitigating the network nonduplication, basic tier buy-through, and "sweeps week" protection rules.
+Congress should repeal the network non-duplication, basic tier buy-through, and "sweeps week" protection rules.
 These rules unfairly advantage broadcasters during negotiations by preventing MVPDs from seeking alternative broadcast signals, forcing consumers to buy broadcast channels, by law, in order to obtain premium channels, and enable broadcasters to engage in brinksmanship during negotiations without fearing reciprocal negotiating tactics during those periods important to broadcast ratings.

-Additionally, the FCC should prohibit content owners, both broadcast and non-broadcast, from engaging in forced tying and forced tiering by declaring these practices as per se bad faith negotiation tactics.
+Additionally, Congress should prohibit content owners, both broadcast and non-broadcast, from engaging in forced tying and forced tiering.
 These anticompetitive practices unfairly drive up the cost of obtaining programming by foisting unwanted channels on to MVPD systems and into particular channel tiers, preventing MVPDs from offering a variety of flexible content packages resulting in increased prices for consumers.
-Further, the FCC should implement rules through which small rural MVPDs with subscribership under a certain threshold are able to obtain video content at reasonably comparable prices to the prices larger national MVPDs and to ensure that retransmission consent fees are public information to prevent negotiations from taking place in an information vacuum.
-The rule changes explored above would encourage additional rural telcos to successfully enter the MVPD market.
-With telco MVPD entrants, rural areas will benefit from competition between MVPDs, rather than rural areas being ceded to national distributors that do not offer additional local programming and lack the capability to offer high capacity broadband.
-Finally, the FCC should fix the long broken DMA and broadcast signal issues by granting MVPDs and their consumers the flexibility to determine which DMAs all or parts of their service area are located, thus enabling rural consumers to view their preferred local broadcast signal and be able to obtain over-the-air broadcasts if desired.
+Further, Congress should empower the FCC to implement rules through which small rural MVPDs with subscribership under a certain threshold are able to obtain video content at reasonably comparable prices to the prices larger national MVPDs and to ensure that retransmission consent fees are public information to prevent negotiations from taking place in an information vacuum.
+In the spirit of STELA and its predecessors where Congress acted to ensure DBS providers were able to enter the video market, these provisions would enable rural telcos to successfully enter the MVPD market.
+With a rural telco MVPD entrant, rural areas will benefit from competition between MVPDs, rather than rural areas being ceded to national distributors that do not offer additional local programming and lack the capability to offer high capacity broadband.
+Finally, Congress should fix the long broken DMA and broadcast signal issues that prevent some rural consumers from viewing their preferred local broadcast signal and other consumers from being able to watch over-the-air broadcasts.